Bartoonx/Undaunted/README.md

 ## Modules Overview

-Each module in this repository is designed to be standalone yet highly interoperable.

 ### System Core
 * **Core**: The backbone of the project.
 It handles the lifecycle of the application, event bus management, and cross-module communication.